 - Collaborative Learning: 360Learning’s platform is based on “collaborative learning” (peer learning), in which anyone can address questions within training courses as well as suggest improvements or changes to the training based on a specific department, project, or organizational needs and desires.

-- User-Friendly: Flexibility, ease of use, and customization make 360Learning an ideal employee training management software.
-360Learning is available in several different languages, including English, Spanish, Chinese, French, Russian, and Japanese.
-Unlike other software such as Trainual, which is only available in English, 360Learning allows you to translate content in just about any language and then offer that language to your users.
+- User-friendly: Flexibility, ease of use, and customization make 360Learning an ideal employee training management software.
+It is available in several different languages, including English, Spanish, Chinese, French, Russian, and Japanese.
+Unlike other software—such as Trainual, which is only available in English—360Learning allows you to translate content into just about any language and then offer that language to your users.
 Additionally, the dashboard and course content are easily distributed to any mobile device for on-the-go learning and management.

-- Course Creation Enhancements: Offers an intuitive platform that can reduce course creation time to as little as 17 minutes.
-It can take 3-6 months to create new courses in other systems, such as LearnUpon.
+- Course Creation Enhancements: It offers an intuitive platform that can reduce course creation time to as little as 17 minutes.
 Additionally, you can leverage content across your legacy LMS and integrate it into 360Learning’s platform, as well as create new or use existing content.

-- Personalized Learning Experience: The learning experience includes blended learning, incorporating live training and online study, and companies are equipped with the ability to assign paths based on the learner’s needs, with assessments to ensure knowledge retention.
+- Personalized Learning Experience: The learning experience includes blended learning, incorporating live training and online study.
+Besides that, companies are equipped with the ability to assign paths based on the learner’s needs, with assessments to ensure knowledge retention.
 Certificates are awarded upon course completion, highlighting the newly acquired skills your employees have obtained in their industry, which can lead to promotions.

 What 360Learning Is Missing

 While 360Learning offers a 30-day free trial, it does not come with a free plan, nor does it offer transparent pricing.
 Some pricing is noted on its website; however, custom features and plans must be discussed with a representative.
-Additionally, the features available are basic, lacking varied tools to build courses and missing some user experiences such as integrated “gamification.”
+Additionally, the features available are basic, lacking varied tools to build courses and certain “extra” features such as integrated gamification.
 SAP Litmos scores better for customization and features.

 TalentLMS is ideal for businesses that need to offer industry-specific training.
 Its tools allow for personalized and customized training no matter your industry.
-TalentLMS serves a broad range of industries—from automotive to hospitality to technology—and offers leadership courses that can help employees rise within the company.
+It serves a broad range of industries—be it in automotive, hospitality, or even in technology—and offers leadership courses that can help employees rise within the company.